lumasullo/sml-ssi/README.md

 These functions are implementations of the theory developed in Masullo et al (2021).

 5) The folder sml-ssi/simulations contains scripts to simulate single-molecule localization experiments for each method.

+If you need help, or have comments or suggestions, please write to: lu.masullo@gmail.com